fairmath/fherma-challenges/gelu-function/solution_with_ps_algorithm.md

   </span>
 </p>

-with uniform error &le; 10<sup>-3</sup> over `[-7, 7]` (we use `[-8, 8]` in
-practice for an integer scaling trick; see §5.1).
+with uniform error &le; 10<sup>-3</sup> over `[-7, 7]` (we use `[-8, 8]` in practice for an integer scaling trick; see §5.1).
 Input data is a 4096-dimensional vector, randomly generated within the range `[-7, 7]` and normally distributed.

 We target a small multiplicative depth so that no bootstrapping is required.
 We minimize the number of ciphertext multiplications, preferring squarings and constant multiplications instead.
 To ensure stable numerics, we work in the Chebyshev basis on the interval `[-1,1]` and carefully align CKKS levels and scales throughout the evaluation.
 The implementation is fully batchable, supporting slot-wise CKKS evaluation for `4096`-dimensional vectors.

 ## 2) Key Observation & Approximation Strategy

 First, we observe that the GELU function can be written as a summation of `(1/2)x` and the remaining even function.
-From this, we attempted to approximate the even part only; namely, we can approximate
+From this, we attempted to approximate the even part only; namely, we can approximate:

 <p align="center">
   <span style="font-size: 1.3em; border: 1px solid #000; padding: 4px;">